KathrynBrusewitz/notes/info200-classnotes-4.md

 without restrictions

 For Quiz, know: Protections, Rights, and Restrictions for Copyrights, Patents, Trademarks, and Trade Secrets

+GPL
+---
+GNU General Public License is a free software license, which guarantees end users the __freedom to run, study, share and modify the software.__

+If you release the modified version to the public in some way, GPL __requires__ you to make the modified source code __available__ to the program's users, under the GPL.

 Nov 22 - Digital Money
 ===